rankupgames/unity-cursor-toolkit/README.md

 An extension for Visual Studio Code and Cursor that provides enhanced Unity development tools, including hot reload functionality similar to JetBrains Rider's integration with Unity.

+> **Disclaimer:** This extension is not affiliated with, endorsed by, or an official product of Unity Technologies.
+Unity and the Unity logo are trademarks or registered trademarks of Unity Technologies or its affiliates in the U.S. and elsewhere.

 ## Features

-- Automatically refreshes Unity when C# scripts are modified in VS Code/Cursor
+- **Hot Reload**: Automatically refreshes Unity when C# scripts are modified in VS Code/Cursor
-- Monitors solution and project files for changes
+- **Project Monitoring**: Tracks changes to solution and project files for seamless integration
-- Auto-detects Unity projects in your workspace
+- **Auto-Detection**: Automatically detects Unity projects in your workspace without manual configuration
-- Simple TCP-based communication with the Unity Editor
+- **Efficient Communication**: Uses lightweight TCP-based protocol to communicate with the Unity Editor
-- Status bar buttons for quick access to key functionality
+- **Accessible Controls**: Status bar buttons for quick access to all toolkit functionality

-## Installation
+## Future Planned Features

-Please navigate to the [unity-cursor-toolkit](./unity-cursor-toolkit) directory for complete installation instructions.
+- **Unity Log Integration**: Direct access to Unity console logs within VS Code/Cursor
+- **Enhanced Error Handling**: Improved error detection and reporting for Unity compilation issues
+- **Custom Script Templates**: Create new scripts using configurable templates
+- **Performance Metrics**: Monitor Unity Editor performance from within VS Code/Cursor
+- **Multi-Project Support**: Better handling of workspaces with multiple Unity projects

 ### Quick Start
 1. Navigate to the `unity-cursor-toolkit` directory